ibm-cloud-docs/openshift/openshift_worker_plan.md

 {: important}

 **What bare metal flavors can I order?**</br>
-Worker node flavors vary by cluster type, the zone where you want to create the cluster, and container platform.
+Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
 To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone>`.
 You can also review available [VM](#vm) or [SDS](#sds) flavors.

 Bare metal machines are optimized for different use cases such as RAM-intensive, data-intensive, or GPU-intensive workloads.